-Just like human teenagers, young puppies 3 months of age and older can get acne, which can be identified by the red-purplish pustules and blackheads (comedones) that come to a head and drain pus.
+Just like human teenagers, young puppies 3 months of age and older can get acne.
+You can tell if your puppy has acne by identifying red-purplish pustules and blackheads (comedones) that come to a head and drain pus.

 Acne are usually found on the chin and lower lip areas, and occasionally in the genital and groin areas.

 Canine acne is not especially common.